 The surrounding Dallas/Fort Worth art community provides vital and dynamic additions to the student's studio investigation.
 Institutions such as the Modern Art Museum of Fort Worth, the Nasher Sculpture Center, the Dallas Museum of Art, the Kimball Art Museum, and the Amon Carter Museum and an active gallery scene all enhance the curriculum.

 At the University of Dallas the graduate program in studio art seeks to provide the self-motivated student with the tools needed to meet the demands required of the professional working artist.
 The graduate faculty at the University of Dallas believes that intense study, intellectual examination and historical understanding combined with the vast creative offerings in the Metroplex aptly prepare the student for a career as a professional artist.
 The University of Dallas graduate student can emerge from three years of vigorous study equipped with both the practical the theoretical knowledge to immerse him/herself in the art world and marketplace.
 Graduates from the University of Dallas are represented by galleries nationally, exhibit internationally, and teach in universities throughout the country.

-Each student accepted into the program is awarded a full tuition scholarship.
+Students accepted into the program may be eligible for a full tuition scholarship.
 A limited number of stipends are available for year-long graduate assistantships.